The generation of the Broadwell-E processors,HaswellE in the high-end market, will be delayed and reach the stores only in more than a year

 The new generation of desktop processors Intel, The Core M processors, introduces the second generation of the company's 14 nanometer technology, with a significant reduction in power consumption - which includes a reduction in system power at rest, in addition to the possibility of embedding the new series processors on fanless computers, not a small achievement .
 According to the company, you can expect about two processor performance compared to the company's core processor generation, and seven graphical performance, with support for natural 4K multimedia.
 The Broadwell Extreme Series will come with enhanced Iris Pro graphics Intel, When the company still maintains close to the chest the performance tests for it.

-With an 2016-coated launch for the new Extreme processor generation, the E-Brodwell processors will need to deliver Performence Significant over the current generation of its processors to the high market to atone for the delay.
+With the launch expected only in 2016 for the new generation of extreme processors, the Broadwell-E processors will have to deliver significant performance over the current generation of its high-end processors to atone for the delay.